 Another trend that is beginning to have an impact on healthcare software development is the rise of the Internet of Things (IoT).
 IoT refers to the interconnected network of physical devices, sensors, and other computing devices that can collect and share data.
 In healthcare, IoT technologies are being used for a variety of purposes, such as tracking patients’ vital signs, collecting data from medical devices, and more.

 Blockchain is a distributed database technology that is often used to secure financial transactions.
 However, it also has the potential to revolutionize healthcare by providing a secure and tamper-proof way to store and share patient data.
 This could potentially solve many of the data security and interoperability issues that plague the healthcare industry.

 Three-dimensional (3D) printing is another emerging technology that is beginning to have an impact on healthcare software development.
 This additive manufacturing process can be used to create a wide variety of objects, including medical devices, implants, and prosthetics.
 3D printing offers several advantages over traditional manufacturing methods, such as shorter production times, lower costs, and customized products.

 Virtual reality (VR) is another emerging technology that has the potential to transform healthcare.
 VR can be used for a variety of purposes, such as training surgeons, providing immersive educational experiences for medical students, and delivering treatments for conditions such as anxiety and post-traumatic stress disorder (PTSD).

 14. Augmented reality (AR):

-Augmented reality (AR) is similar to VR, but it involves overlaying digital information on the real world instead of creating a completely virtual environment.
-In healthcare, AR can be used for a number of purposes, such as providing real-time data and guidance to surgeons during procedures, helping patients visualise their treatment options and more.
+Augmented reality (AR) is similar to VR, but it involves overlaying digital information in the real world instead of creating a completely virtual environment.
+In healthcare, AR can be used for several purposes, such as providing real-time data and guidance to surgeons during procedures, helping patients visualize their treatment options, and more.

 15. Artificial intelligence (AI):